The Planning Committee or the Planning Manager make the decision on whether to grant planning permission.

 What the planning manager decides

-The planning manager decides all other planning applications.
+The planning manager has the delegated power to decide all other planning applications.

-The decision the planning manager makes will be in accordance with the Town & Country Planning Act 1990 and the Town & Country Planning (Development Management Procedure) (England) Order 2010.
+The decision the planning manager or the experienced planning team leader makes will be in accordance with the Town & Country Planning Act 1990 and the Town & Country Planning (Development Management Procedure) (England) Order 2010.

 What a material variation is